oracle/rwloadsim/rwl/doc/MULTI.md

 aggregate results, such that all executions are considered as one single run.

-When installing rwloadsim, there will be aggregation views created named runres_a, histogram_a and persec_a, that do not have the procno column, but instead have a pcount column being the count of processes.
+When creating the rwloadsim repository database, there will be aggregation views created named runres_a, histogram_a and persec_a, that do not have the procno column, but instead have a pcount column being the count of processes.
 If you prefer to control the procno value rather than having it as the